edlee123/glow/README.md

    - API parameters for image generation services
    - Text overlay specifications and styling rules
    - Image processing instructions
-   - Output organization directives
+   - Output organization
    - Future: localization settings and language configurations to localize concept pipelines.

 ### Stage 2: Concept to Asset (concept2asset)

-The `concept2asset` process transforms a concept pipeline json file into final creative assets:
+The `glow concept2asset` process takes a concept pipeline json file and processes it into final creative assets:

-1. **Input**: A concept configuration JSON file
+1. **Input**: A concept pipeline JSON file

 2. **Processing**:
-   - Image generation by default uses Google Gemini 2.5 Flash Image (Nano Banana) via OpenRouter.ai
+   - Image generation by default uses Google Gemini 2.5 Flash Image (Nano Banana) via OpenRouter.ai.
-   - Text processing and styling, reference assets if provided.
+   - Text processing and styling, reference assets if provided currently with Pillow.
+Other image processors or APIs can be added.
-   - Image editing (applying text overlays, adjustments)
-   - Output organization and metadata creation in desired formats.
+   - Output organization in desired formats.

 3. **Output**: Final creative assets in the specified format:
    - Base image (raw generated image)
    - Image with text overlay
    - Image with logo overlay
    - Adjusted image (with color/contrast adjustments)
-   - Localized versions (if applicable)
-   - Logs and metadata
+   - Logs and metadata in metrics.log and glow.log

 ## Installation